 Lake Turkana is in an arid area and hence is scorching hot especially between December and March.
 June and July are the coolest months while May to September has very strong winds.

-Average annual rainfall is below 250 mm and it may take years to rain in some places.
+The average annual rainfall is below 250 mm and it may take years to rain in some places.

 Best Time to Visit

-Most preferable time is between March and March during crocodile bleeding and birds migration back to Europe.
+The most preferable time is between March and March during crocodile bleeding and birds migration back to Europe.

 Otherwise, you can visit all year round given the climatic conditions of this area.

 By Road-It takes three days to get to Lake Turkana from Nairobi through Marsabit and North Horr or Maralal and South Horr.